kjkoster/stability-preserving-pid-autotuner/readme.md

 by Ayub I. Lakhani, Myisha A. Chowdhury and Qiugang Lu, which is released under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 It is also [available on Youtube](https://www.youtube.com/watch?v=ymodIJ7yMKo).
-This work will be referred to as "the paper" througout this project.
+This work will be referred to as "the paper" throughout this project.

 There are benefits to using reinforcement learning not to learn the control of a system, but rather learn how to tune a PID controller to find the optimal PID